2020 1oz American Buffalo Gold coin

 American Gold Buffalo coin

-The 2017 Gold Buffalo coin is a 1oz 24 carat gold coin produced by the US Mint.
-The 1oz Gold American Buffalo is a relatively recent addition to the US Mint’s catalogue, launching on 22 June 2006.
-It sits alongside America’s other well-known bullion coin, the 22 carat American Eagle.
+The 2020 Gold Buffalo coin is a 1oz 24-carat gold coin produced by the US Mint.
+The American Buffalo is a relatively recent addition to the US Mint’s catalogue, launching on 22 June 2006.
+It sits alongside America’s other well-known bullion coin, the 22 carats American Eagle.

 This is a brand-new bullion finish coin, issued without expensive presentation boxes to maximize the amount of gold for your money.
 Modest orders are packed loose, with tubes for orders of 10 or more and monster boxes in denominations of 500.

 If you would like to protect your coins further, these coin capsules fit perfectly.